Hereditary Sensory and Autonomic Neuropathy Type IV

-It is possible that the main title of the report Neuropathy, Hereditary Sensory, Type IV is not the name you expected.
+It is possible that the main title of the report Hereditary Sensory and Autonomic Neuropathy Type IV is not the name you expected.
 Please check the synonyms listing to find the alternate name(s) and disorder subdivision(s) covered by this report.

 - Familial Dysautonomia, Type II

 - HSAN IV

 - Congenital Insensitivity to Pain with Anhidrosis (CIPA)